Can dogs be autistic? A vet explains all

 Autism spectrum disorder is only a recognized condition in humans—there has not been enough research on typical vs atypical dog behaviors to make the same diagnosis in dogs.
 However, dogs can present with many of the same symptoms as people with ASD, so the term “canine dysfunctional behavior” (CDB) has been adopted in veterinary medicine.

-In addition to CDB, some dogs exhibit similar behaviours to those seen in attention-deficit/hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), and anxiety disorders in humans.
+In addition to CDB, some dogs exhibit similar behaviors to those seen in attention-deficit/hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD), and anxiety disorders in humans.
 These conditions may have overlapping features with CDB, which we will discuss later.

 What is canine dysfunctional behavior?